meksof/password-input/README.md

 ![Alt text](/src/assets/media/password_input_preview.png)

+# Password Component
-# Why?
+## Why?

-Security for companies is crucial, passwords is one of the main things to consider when designing a website.

-The password field in the signup page, is to consider for an effective user experience.

-When dealing with more than 3 requirements, it is clear that it can be overwhelming for some people.

-# How to make it effective?
+In today’s digital landscape, security is paramount, and password management is one of the main pillars of effective web security.
+To enhance security, especially for companies, password requirements must be clear, yet user-friendly.
+Balancing usability and security in the signup process is essential.

+A thoughtfully designed password field improves user experience, even when multiple security requirements are in place.
+Our component aims to simplify this experience, helping users understand and meet password requirements with ease.
+## Design Choices for an Effective Password Field

-## Legibility
+ **1. Legibility and Clarity**

- - Make the requirements text before the input field.
-<sub><sup>By doing that, you make sure people read the requirements first, to make it clear what they have to enter.
-Also, it prevents errors and saves time.</sup></sub>

- - Consider adding a show/hide password button.
- <sub><sup>People often need to recheck what they have entered.</sup></sub>

- ## Realtime feedback

- when people make a mistake, it can be frustrated for them.
-So guiding them toward what is going wrong and how to fix it is important.

- When people are typing, consider:
-  - Highlighting which requirement is satisfied.
+- **Preemptive Requirement Display**
+    Display password requirements above the input field.
+This helps users understand the necessary criteria before they begin typing, reducing errors and saving time.

+- **Show/Hide Password Toggle**
+    Including a toggle for showing or hiding the password allows users to review their input as needed, ensuring accuracy without the frustration of hidden text.

+ **2. Progressive Requirement Validation**

+Guiding users with feedback as they type can reduce frustration.
+Here’s how we handle this:

+- **Non-Intrusive Error Checking**
+    Avoid interrupting users with error messages as they type.
+Instead, wait until they finish typing or shift focus away from the input field.

+- **Dynamic Requirement Validation**
+    Highlight each fulfilled requirement in real-time to reassure users they’re on the right track.

+- **Clear Error Indication**
-  - If the user decides to leave the input or submit the form, without validating all requirements, consider communicating an input error by changing the input border color to red.
+    If a user tries to submit or leave the field without meeting all requirements, use a subtle cue—like a red border around the input field—to indicate an issue without disruptive alerts.

+ **3. Meaningful Error Messages**

+Error messages should be clear, polite, and easy to understand.
+Short, precise messages help users quickly identify and correct issues.

+- **Simple Language**
+    Avoid technical terms.
+Use clear, everyday language to help users understand what to fix.
+Instead of “Invalid password,” try “Add at least one uppercase letter.”

+- **Keep it Short**
+    Limit messages to one or two sentences.
+Clear, direct messages reduce frustration and help users focus.

+- **Be Specific and Polite**
+    Point out what’s missing in a friendly way.
+For example, “Please add a special character for a stronger password.”

 # How to run the project?